 Within this planning area, the best agricultural lands occur on the alluvium along the Nehalem River.
-Most of the agricultural lands are used for pasture at this time.
-The entire Elsie-Jewell Planning Area is considered Major Big or Peripheral Big Game Habitat.
-The need to coexist with wildlife can create issues when elk, deer and other birds and animals compete for resources needed to supply livestock feed.
-Policies pertaining to forest and agricultural lands can be found in Goal 3 of the Countywide Plan.
+Most of the agricultural lands are used for pasture at this time, but in recent years several small vegetable and flower farms have been established.
+The entire Elsie-Jewell Planning Area is considered Major or Peripheral Big Game Habitat.
+The need to coexist with wildlife can create issues when elk, deer and other birds and animals compete for resources needed to supply livestock feed or damage planted crops.
+Policies pertaining to agricultural and forest lands can be found in Goals 3 and 4 of the Countywide Plan.